Nerdinga/Amsterdam-Airbnb-2018/README.md

 •	Which neighborhoods are the most expensive?

-•	Do people who own multiple properties differ in their rental trends from solo homeowners?

 •	Do prices vary as much for a rented room compared to a rented house/apartment?

 •	Do people with very few reviews rent their properties cheaper?